The Dangers of Drinking and Swimming Cold Water

 • May lengthen your life

-Indeed, there are thousands of benefits of water, may it be consumed or enjoyed for recreation.
-To add, we even have specifications on how we like our water, warm or cold?
+Indeed, there are thousands of benefits of water, whether consumed or enjoyed for recreation.
+Do we even have specifications on how we like our water, warm or cold?

-A couple of debates raging for years over what is the right temperature for optimum hydration.
-More so, there are several notions about swimming in cold water.
-To emphasize, there are severe dangers in drinking and swimming in cold water.
-This matter is often overlooked.
-Thereby, it is but fitting to highlight the dangers.
-Let us dive into it!
+Moreover, several notions have emerged about swimming in cold water.
+The severe dangers of drinking and swimming in cold water are often overlooked.
+Therefore, it is fitting to highlight them.
+Let us dive into them!

 The Dangers of Cold Water